As-Sūda: Tourism

 The town is a tourist center, and has a cable car to the top of the mountain.
 Some people in the area claim to have seen snow fall in more than one season per year.

-On 25 September 2023, Saudi Crown Prince Mohammed Bin Salman announced the Al Soudah Peaks project as part of Saudi Vision 2030.
-The Al Soudah Peaks project will seek to develop a luxury mountain tourism destination in the region worth a projected $7.732 billion to the country's GDP.
+On September 25th, 2023, Saudi Crown Prince Mohammed Bin Salman announced the as-Sūda peaks project as part of Saudi Vision 2030.
+The as-Sūda Peaks project will seek to develop a luxury mountain tourism destination in the region worth a projected $7.732 billion to the country's GDP.
 The project aims to attract 2 million tourists throughout the year by 2033.

 Culture

-Soudah has a distinct culture, geography and its verdant nature that differs slightly from other parts of Saudi Arabia.
-The dress of the region is unique, traditionally women in Soudah have been known to wear colourful headbands and the men flower head wreaths.
+as-Sūda has a distinct culture, geography and its verdant nature that differs slightly from other parts of Saudi Arabia.
+The dress of the region is unique, traditionally women in as-Sūda have been known to wear colourful headbands and the men flower head wreaths.